Brilloku/Kazi_Connect/README.md

 # KaziLink - Kenyan Youth Services Platform

 A web platform connecting Kenyan youths with service opportunities and clients seeking skilled workers.
-Built with a hybrid architecture using MongoDB as primary database and Supabase for email verification.
+Built with a hybrid architecture using MongoDB as primary database and Supabase for email verification and real-time features.

 ## Features